followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/3 Methods/columnOption(id_optionName).md

 <!--returnType-->any<!--/returnType-->
 <!--returnDescription-->
-The value of the specified option.
+The value of this option.
 <!--/returnDescription-->

 <!--fullDescription-->
-Use this method to obtain the value of a specific column option.
-This method accepts one of the following as the first argument.
+This method gets the value of an option of the first column found by either of the below:

 * **Name**
 The [unique name]({basewidgetpath}/Configuration/columns/#name) of the column.